mickey-sunshine/online_document/task_file.rst

 .. option:: flatten="<string>"

   Can be [True|False].The synthesis order of user-provided subblocks.
-If this field is filled in, the subblock will start only after the tasks of other subblocks listed in "depends" are completed.

 .. option:: compile="<string>"
+  .. note:: This is optional

   Specify options when compile the design using DC